 The town that raised up legend Bob Marley is dominated by attractions that depend on his name for popularity, celebrating both his musical talent as well as the way he grew up.
 There are also several historic buildings including churches and homes that provide a glimpse into the past as well as some unique museums that are also culturally relevant.

-In case you like to explore other cultures and places, you should consider visiting a museum during your vacation.
-To see complete information about each museum, just click on the name.
+Assuming you like to expand your knowledge of other places and cultures, you should consider visiting a museum during your time in Kingston.
+You can click on the museum names for more information.

-Another landmark worth visiting is National Gallery of Jamaica.
-It is located within downtown Kingston.
+Another popular destination is National Gallery of Jamaica.
+It is situated in downtown Kingston.
 If you're looking for the largest public art gallery in the Caribbean, you're in the right place.
 With a focus on local and regional artists, there is much to see in this gallery.

 Bank of Jamaica Money Museum: The museum is open Monday through Friday, from 10:00 a.m. to 4:00 p.m.